tpoisot/ms_connectance_complexity/reply.md

 A number of idiomatic and grammatical errors, most only irritating (e.g “a given note have a degree”), but sometimes they do compromise clarity.

+> As non-native english speakers, we apologize for our imperfect English being "irritating" at places.
+We have done our best to correct these mistakes.

-Terms are used without previous reference, e.g. p.7, “the graph giant component” …?
+Terms are used without previous reference, e.g. p.7, "the graph giant component"?
 Do all networks have a giant component?

+> We clarified this (**PP LL**).
+We added additional definition where we felt they might be needed,too.

 Figures are adequate to portray results, but could be improved; f.i. showing the proposed truncation value (p.10).